DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?: Overview of the Appendix

 \begin{itemize} \item Appendix \ref{appendix_sec_detailed_human_evaluation_results}, \textbf{Detailed Human Evaluation Results}: We present detailed human evaluation results, validating our benchmark's high reliability.

-\item Appendix \ref{appendix-sec-llm-bias-discussion}, \textbf{Mitigating the Impact of Inherent LLM Biases via Auxiliary Techniques}: We present an analysis of our pipeline against LLM-induced biases, empirically validating that our suite of auxiliary techniques ensures the objectivity and integrity of the data construction and evaluation protocol.
+\item Appendix \ref{appendix-sec-llm-bias-discussion}, \textbf{Mitigating the Impact of Inherent LLM Biases via Auxiliary Techniques}: We present an analysis of our pipeline against LLM-induced biases, empirically validating that our suite of auxiliary techniques ensures the objectivity and integrity of the data construction and evaluation pipeline.

+\item Appendix \ref{appendix-sec-Quantitative_Analysis_on_Attribute_Loss_in_Original_Captions}, \textbf{Quantitative Analysis on Attribute Loss in Original Captions}: We conduct a systematic analysis to measure the rate at which original captions lack important fine-grained attributes.

-\item Appendix \ref{appendix-sec-single-mllm-for-eval}, \textbf{Robustness of the Single-MLLM Evaluation Protocol}: We present a robustness analysis of our LLM-based evaluation pipeline by re-running all evaluations with an alternative evaluator (InternVL3-9B).
-The results empirically demonstrate the robustness of our protocol: while a different evaluator may introduce score inflation, the relative model rankings and overarching analytical trends are preserved.
+\item Appendix \ref{appendix-sec-single-mllm-for-eval}, \textbf{Robustness of the Single-MLLM Evaluation Pipeline}: We validate the robustness of our MLLM-based evaluation by re-running evaluations with an alternative evaluator (InternVL3-9B).
+Results show that while absolute scores may vary, relative model rankings and overarching trends remain consistent.
+Additional evaluations using both Qwen-VL and InternVL evaluators on Qwen-Image suggest no self-enhancement bias from family-matched encoder-evaluator pairs.

+\item Appendix \ref{appendix_sec_On_the_Feasibility_of_Leveraging_Small-Sized_MLLMs_for_Evaluation}, \textbf{On the Feasibility of Leveraging Small-Sized MLLMs for Evaluation}: To facilitate broader community adoption, we provide a lightweight evaluator (Qwen2.5-VL-3B-Instruct) for environments with limited GPU VRAM, which preserves the model ranking trends observed in our main evaluation.

-\item Appendix \ref{appendix_sec_randomness_llm}, \textbf{Randomness Analysis for Evaluation with LLMs}: We present a randomness analysis for our LLM-based evaluation pipeline, empirically confirming the reproducibility and robustness of our evaluation protocol through random seed experiments.
+\item Appendix \ref{appendix_sec_randomness_llm}, \textbf{Randomness Analysis for Evaluation with LLMs}: We present a randomness analysis for our LLM-based evaluation pipeline, empirically confirming the reproducibility and robustness of our evaluation pipeline through random seed experiments.

 \end{itemize}

 \textbf{3.
 Supplementary Resources and Materials:}

 \begin{itemize} \item Appendix \ref{appendix_sec_compatibility_with_other_metrics}, \textbf{Compatibility of Our Framework with Other Evaluation Metrics}: We demonstrate the compatibility of our benchmark by empirically evaluating its outputs with established external metrics, confirming its utility as a specialized component within broader, multi-faceted evaluation pipelines.